What I love about Wisconsin Beer Dip

 I finally wrote it down and photographed it last year (so please excuse the not-so-great photo), but I somehow forgot all about it until I was scrounging through my photography archives the other day.
 So I just had to share, especially since there aren’t many more football gatherings left this year.

 Looking for more great dips?
 These recipes are always a hit with crowds:

-- 2 8-ounce packages cream cheese, softened
+- 2 7-ounce packages vegan cream cheese, softened

-- ⅓ - ½ cup beer
+- 1/3 – 1/2 cup beer

-- 1 1-ounce packet ranch dressing mix
+- 1 1-ounce packet ranch dip mix*

 - Pretzels, for serving